The ALGEE/ALGES Action Plan in Mental Health First Aid: A Guide

 Protecting the responder is as vital as supporting the individual in distress.

 ALGES pairs seamlessly with frameworks like The Mental Health Continuum.
-While ALGES gives you the steps to take, the Continuum provides an objective lens to observe where someone is functioning—from Healthy to Ill—based on observable signs.
+While ALGES gives you the steps to take, the Continuum (via The Working Mind training) provides an objective lens to observe where someone is functioning—from Healthy to Ill—based on observable signs.

-Once you've used the Continuum to assess the change in their state, the ALGES gives you the immediate, actionable steps (Listen, Give Reassurance, Encourage) required to provide support tailored to that observed need.
+Once you have used the Continuum to assess the change in their state, the ALGES gives you the immediate, actionable steps (Listen, Give Reassurance, Encourage) required to provide support tailored to that observed need.
 This combination ensures a supportive, objective approach from assessment through to action.

 Foundational Research: The Psychology Behind ALGEE

 The MHFA step of encouraging help is a direct implementation of these empirical findings.
-ALGES leverages proven protective factors—social connection and clinical intervention—to stabilize the person's situation and counteract the isolation that often accompanies mental distress.
+ALGES leverages proven protective factors such as social connection and clinical intervention to stabilize the person's situation and counteract the isolation that often accompanies mental distress.
 The effectiveness of ALGES is rooted in key psychological principles:

 Person-Centred ('L')